Practical practise guidelines

 - Be impartial rather than competitive or wishful.
 We all have different bodies and can only move with what we have at any given time

-- Follow instructions creatively and as imaginatively as possible, feeling and understanding how your body moves through a posture is important.
+- Follow instructions creatively and as imaginatively as possible ,with simplicity and ease, feeling and understanding how your body moves through a posture is important.
 Never force or rush a posture, nor maintain a posture for longer than is useful, coming out of the posture just as gracefully as you went in

 - Inform the teacher of any injuries or changes that may affect your practise